-C. Social Media networks: The social media is a powerful customer engagement strategy you can use to engage and influence your visitors to buy.
+C. Social Media networks: Social media is a powerful customer engagement strategy you can use to engage and influence your visitors to buy.
 All you need is to create social media content that your audience can interact with and share.
-60% of consumers research a product before making an online purchase and 25% of them use the social media to complete the research cycle.
+60% of consumers research a product before making an online purchase and 25% of them use social media to complete the research cycle.

 D. Product reviews: Product reviews are great for customer engagement.
 This is why 85% of consumers trust online reviews as much as personal recommendations.
 To get more product reviews, send emails to your past and present customers, asking them to give you a review of the product they purchased from you.

 Below is an example of an e-commerce store (Deciem) that puts this engagement strategy to better use.